 At CentraState, we’re committed to helping people live life to the fullest throughout their lifespan—and that includes a special focus on the unique needs of seniors.
 We offer three award-winning senior living facilities located in beautiful Freehold, NJ, along with dedicated health care services for senior patients.
-This includes our ACE Unit (Acute Care for Elders), which is designed to help senior patients recover from illness or injury while improving their health and well-being.
+This includes the Statesir Family Acute Care for Elders Unit (ACE Unit) which is designed to help senior patients recover from illness or injury while improving their health and well-being.

 From the first day of admission, our team is here to warmly welcome new patients and help them get familiar with their surroundings.
 One of our unit nurses conducts a baseline assessment to determine functional and cognitive levels and care needs.